Irinaaa28/Facial-Detector-for-Scooby-Doo-Computer-Vision/README.md

 ## How to run

 **Warning!** All the files and the commands below should be run in the root of the project, otherwise the project will fail due to path conflicts.
+Moreover, the training directories for characters are not uploaded due to the files limit on Github (each directory includes 1000 images of each character).
+As a consequence, the following steps are available only if the project contains training images, too.

 #### Install dependencies (if you don't have them)
 ```